 You can now use the sponsored attribute to identify links on your site that are part of advertisements, sponsorships, gifted or affiliate items, or for other paid or compensation agreements.

 You can now use this for links within user-generated content, like in comments and forum posts.

 This can be used as a catchall for all NoFollow Links.
-You can use this when you want to link to a site but don’t want to imply any type of endorsement or pass on ranking credit.
+You can use this when you want to link to a site but you don’t fully believe in their authority or credibility so you don’t want to imply any type of endorsement or pass on ranking credit.

 Note that every link, one without the relationship attribute, is assumed by default a follow link.